su2code/su2code.github.io/_docs_v7/Gradients-Limiters.md

 * The **Lax-Wendroff** scheme produces oscillations near sudden gradients due to dispersion errors.
 From Godunov's theorem this is expected as the scheme is second-order accurate and does not utilize a limiter.
 * The **Barth-Jespersen** limiter performs well for most of the waveforms.
 However, the Barth-Jespersen limtier is known to be compressive and will turn smooth waves into square waves.
 This is best seen with the value discontinuity on the very left.
 * The **Van-Albada** limiter also performs well.
 It is slightly more diffusive than Barth-Jespersen but has robust convergence properties.
 * The **Venkatakrishnan** limiter is similar to the Barth-Jespersen and has significantly improved convergence properties.
-However, it is more diffusive and does require a user-specified parameter $$k$$ that is flow dependent.
+However, it is more diffusive and does require a user-specified parameter $$K$$ that is flow dependent.

 <!-- Maybe we should add a small conclusion too?
 KM: agreed.
 Talk on Thursday. -->